 When Johanna Hove-Becker fell to her death from her seventh-floor penthouse apartment window in October 2015, the police believed she had died by suicide.
 However, an autopsy and a reconstruction of the crime scene soon proved otherwise, and the authorities considered Johanna’s husband, Navy Lt.
 Craig Becker as the primary suspect.
 ‘Dateline: The Window’ chronicles the gruesome murder and follows the investigation that eventually got to the bottom of the matter.
-Let’s delve into the details surrounding the crime and find out where Craig Becker is at present, shall we?

 Who Is Craig Becker?

 Craig Becker was a lieutenant in the United States Navy who met and fell in love with Johanna when she was running her practice as a licensed psychologist in Norfolk, Virginia.
 It seemed to be love at first sight, and it did not take for the pair to become comfortable with each other.
 Even though Johanna’s father, John Hove, insisted that he was pretty apprehensive of Craig as a person, he finally gave them his blessings, and the couple got married in the United States.
 However, shortly after, Craig got posted at the NATO headquarters in Brussels, Belgium, and he decided to move to the foreign country with his wife.
 They eventually decided to settle in Mons, Belgium, and even welcomed their daughter, Isabelle Louise, in June 2014.
 However, with time, the two grew distant from each other, and their marriage faced numerous difficulties.
 Hence, by September 2015, Craig and Johanna decided that the best course of action would be to separate.
 Although they never got divorced, Johanna kept on residing in the Mons apartment while Craig moved out.